A first-class approach of higher derivative Maxwell-Chern-Simons Proca model

-In order to construct an equivalent first-class system starting from the MECS-Proca model in the framework of the GU approach we need to know the structure of the constraints set of the model.
-As the second term in the action (\ref{y1}) contains higher derivative terms $\left\{ \partial _{\lambda }\partial ^{\lambda }A_{\mu }\right\} $, the canonical analysis will be done by a variant of Ostrogradskii method \cite{O1,GT,N1,K1,R1} developed in \cite{BMP} based on an equivalent first order formalism \cite {P1} and applied to a number of particle and field theoretic models \cite {BMP,MP,Paul,BMP1}.
-The method consists in converting the original higher derivative theory to an equivalent first order theory by introducing new fields to account for higher derivative terms.
-In the equivalent first order formalism we define the variabiles $B_{\mu }$ as
+The starting point of the approach developed in \cite{BMP} consists in converting the original higher derivative theory to an equivalent first order theory by introducing new fields to account for higher derivative terms.
+To pass from the higher derivative theory to a first order one, we define the variables $B_{\mu }$ as

 and enforce the Lagrangian constraints

 by Lagrange multiplier $\xi ^{\mu }$